-- Cannot ask requestor why he/she wants the information. - Can ask requestor to clarify request and/or discuss with requestor how scope of request might be narrowed. - 10 business days are tolled during the interval in which governmental body and requestor are communicating in good faith (Open Records Decision No. 663).
+- Cannot ask requestor why he/she wants the information. - Can ask requestor to clarify request and/or discuss with requestor how scope of request might be narrowed. - 10 business days used to be tolled during the interval in which governmental body and requestor are communicating in good faith.
+As of 2010, the 10 day period to request an opinion would start anew upon receiving a clarified request.
+City of Dallas v.
+Abbott.